jnnersli/OS-Project/README.md

 # OS-Project

-  I ACCIDENTALLY COMMITTED TO MASTER sorry everyone -JENNY
+  I ACCIDENTALLY COMMITTED TO MASTER sorry everyone.
+I tried to do it from the console just to see how it works totally my bad
+  -JENNY